 b.
-Revenues from construction related to the Fire Protection Services are mainly from construction contracts for fire protection equipment, and the Company recognizes revenue over time by measuring the progress towards complete satisfaction of the performance obligation, as it has been determined that the performance obligation is satisfied over a certain period.
-The measurement of the progress towards complete satisfaction of the performance obligation is based on the percentage of the cost of construction incurred by the end of each reporting period to the estimated total cost of construction.
+Revenues from construction for the Fire Protection Services are mainly related to fire protection equipment, and the Company recognizes revenue over time by measuring the progress towards complete satisfaction of the performance obligation, as it has been determined that the performance obligation is satisfied over a certain period.
+As it has been determined that the cost of construction incurred is proportionate to the progress towards complete satisfaction of the performance obligation, progress is measured based on the cost of construction incurred by the end of each reporting period as a percentage of the total estimated cost of construction.

 It should be noted that in cases where the expenses incurred are expected to be recovered despite not being able to reasonably estimate the degree of completion of the satisfaction of performance obligations, revenue is recognized using the cost recovery method.